-Initiate a historic zoning case to evaluate alternatives to demolition.
+The Commission initiated historic zoning on this property in January, 2018 to evaluate alternatives to demolition.
+The applicant is filing an application to relocate rather than demolish the house.
 The house reflects vernacular Victorian architecture and appears to be largely intact; the house may also have significant historical associations with E.R. and Alice Pedigo and J. Thomas Patterson.
 If the Commission votes to release the permit, then staff recommends completion of a City of Austin Documentation Package, consisting of photographs of all elevations, a dimensioned sketch plan, and a narrative history, for archiving at the Austin History Center.